 In 1979, 13-year-old Katie Hageboeck, from Minnesota, was nearing the end of her 16-month battle with leukemia.
 Before she died, Katie asked that the money she’d been saving for a 10-speed bicycle be donated to a little-known fund at the University of Minnesota called Children’s Cancer Research Fund (CCRF).
 With that seed of support from Katie and her family, CCRF has grown to contribute over $200 million in funding of nationwide research, education and quality of life programs for children with cancer.

 Katie never got the chance to ride her new bike, so now we ride to realize her dream of a world without childhood cancer.
 Since the first Great Cycle Challenge event in 2015, our community of riders from all 50 states has ridden a total of 29,828,607miles, and together we’ve raised $63,421,548 in support of research to develop better treatments and carry-on Katie’s legacy.

-We want to ensure that your fundraising efforts have the greatest impact, so we’ve chosen to focus our research funding on five main areas:
+We want to ensure that your fundraising efforts have the greatest impact, so we’ve chosen to focus our research funding on three main areas:

 Hard-to-Treat Diseases.
 Our goal is to help researchers develop safer, more effective treatment options for cancer where survival rates remain low or haven’t improved in decades.